Monterrey

+Located at the foothills of the Sierra Madre Oriental, Monterrey is a major business and industrial hub in Mexico and Latin America.

-Monterrey is one of the most livable cities in Mexico, and a 2018 study found that suburb San Pedro Garza García is the city with the best quality of life in Mexico.
+Monterrey is considered one of the most livable cities in Mexico, and a 2018 study ranked the suburb of San Pedro Garza García as the city with the best quality of life in the country.
 It serves as a commercial center of northern Mexico and is the base of many significant international corporations.
 Its purchasing power parity-adjusted GDP per capita is considerably higher than the rest of Mexico's at around US$35,500, compared to the country's US$18,800.
 It is considered a Beta World City, cosmopolitan and competitive.
 Rich in history and culture, it is one of the most developed cities in Mexico.

-As an important industrial and business center, the city is also home to many Mexican companies, including Arca Continental, Grupo Avante, Lanix Electronics, Ocresa, Cemex, Vitro, OXXO, FEMSA, DINA S.A., Gamesa, Cuauhtémoc Moctezuma Brewery, and Grupo ALFA.
-Multiple international companies, including Cognizant, Siemens, Accenture, MSCI, Ternium, Sony, Toshiba, Carrier, Whirlpool, Samsung, Toyota, Babcock & Wilcox, Daewoo, British American Tobacco, Nokia, Dell, Boeing, HTC, General Electric, Johnson Controls, LG, SAS Institute, Grundfos, Danfoss, Qualfon and Teleperformance, also have regional offices in Monterrey.

-The uninterrupted settlement of Monterrey was founded by Diego de Montemayor in 1596.
-In the years after the Mexican War of Independence, Monterrey became an important business center.
-With the establishment of Fundidora Monterrey, the city has experienced great industrial growth.
+The uninterrupted settlement of Monterrey began with its founding by Diego de Montemayor in 1596.
+Following the Mexican War of Independence, the city grew into a key business hub.
+The city experienced great industrial growth following the establishment of the Monterrey Foundry in 1900.
+It holds prominent positions in industries such as steel, cement, glass, auto parts, and brewing.
+The city's economic success has been partly attributed to its proximity to the United States-Mexico border and strong economic ties with the United States.

+Etymology

+The city is named after Gaspar de Zúñiga, 5th Count of Monterrey, who was viceroy of New Spain from 1595 to 1603.
+His family originated in Monterrei, Galicia, Spain.

 History

 Prehispanic history

-Before the European foundation of the city, there was no established nation-state, and the population consisted of some indigenous semi-nomadic groups.
+Before the European foundation of the city, there was no established nation-state, and the population consisted of some indigenous nomad groups.
 Carved stone and cave painting in surrounding mountains and caves have allowed historians to identify four major groups in present-day Monterrey: Azalapas, Huachichiles, Coahuiltecos and Borrados.